duclad/test1/README.md

   - Total number of processed JSON files
   -	Total number of rows
   -	Total number of calls
+  -	Total number of messages
-  -	Total number fo different origin country codes (https://en.wikipedia.org/wiki/MSISDN)
+  -	Total number of different origin country codes (https://en.wikipedia.org/wiki/MSISDN)
-  -	Total number fo different destination country codes (https://en.wikipedia.org/wiki/MSISDN)
+  -	Total number of different destination country codes (https://en.wikipedia.org/wiki/MSISDN)
   - Duration of each JSON process

 There is an explicit ambiguity of some requirements so the candidate can freely interpret and elaborate in consequence.
 Also, all coding best practices applied will be appreciated.